LevelUpMarketers/trying-to-adult-rva-2025/docs/AdminArchivedEvents.md

 historical metrics remain available.
 Because editing is disabled, the event description is shown as plain HTML and TinyMCE is not loaded when viewing archived events.

+When events move into the archive, any pending reminder emails are cleared and a thank-you message is scheduled to send to checked-in attendees 24 hours later.
+The follow-up email includes a link inviting them to leave a Google review.